MikHulk/cassapi/README.md

 # Document Initial Indexing

-The document are fetched from DILA repo and indexed in Elastic Search with the dedicated script `app/scripts/ininitscript.py`.
+The documents are fetched from DILA repo and indexed in Elastic Search with the dedicated script `app/scripts/ininitscript.py`.
 You can run it directly or from a container with propers positional arguments.

 ```
 $ python app/scripts/initscript.py --help